Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 Lidar fitment strategies for Level 3-Conditional Automation vary.
 BMW (iX & 7-Series) and Mercedes-Benz (L3-Drive Pilot) are equipping their new cars with Lidar for Lv.3+/4.

-Launches of Level 2-Partial automation proliferate
+Launches of Level 2-Partial autonomous vehicles proliferate

 New launches of Level 2+ systems equipped with Level 3/4 Hardware, such as lidar and computing proliferate in China and Europe.